 And here’s what it looked like a few hours later….

-If I had to pick just one thing that had the biggest impact on the room, it would be {this black and white tapestry} that we hung on the wall – it’s a stunner and took only about ten minutes to hang up (we used double sided velcro Command strips along the top).
+If I had to pick just one thing that had the biggest impact on the room, it would be {this black and white tapestry} that we hung on the wall – it’s a stunner and took only about ten minutes to hang up.
 It’s SUPER reasonably priced so has some serious bang for the buck impact!

 And wall tapestries aren’t just for dorm rooms either – if you have a bare wall in one of your kids’ rooms, an inexpensive tapestry is the perfect simple decorating solution.
-Pottery Barn Dorm has all sorts of colors and patterns to choose from:
+Places to shop for great dorm room tapestries include Pottery Barn Teen {here}, Urban Outfitters {here}, and Amazon {here}.
+Check out {this college packing list} for more dorm decor ideas.
+Tapestries also aren’t just one of my dorm room ideas for girls, as there are plenty of masculine tapestries to warm up a space too.

 My daughter has never been one to sit at a desk to study – she prefers a more cozy spot!
-So we added {this clip-on task light} to the top rail of her bed so she has plenty of light when needed:
+So we added a clip-on task light to the top rail of her bed so she has plenty of light when needed:

-Under her bed, we pulled out the desk to place somewhere else in the room (I’ll show you that in just a minute!) but left the chest of drawers and added three of {these three tier storage cubbies}:
+Because dorm rooms tend to be so small, you need to take advantage of every square inch of space.
+Especially when we’re talking about dorm room ideas for girls who tend to bring a lot of clothes.
+Under my daughter’s bed, we pulled out the desk to place somewhere else in the room (I’ll show you that in just a minute!) but left the chest of drawers and added three of these three tier storage cubbies:

 The top opens up for storage which she’s using for shoes to free up space in her small closet: